 Figure 13.
 Effects of diversity in species’ responses on response diversity measured as dissimilarity. (a), (b), and (c) show how dissimilarity changes in the different scenarios of correlation between temperature and salinity optimum diversity depending on the mean value of the environment in the case where temperature is the dominant variable. (d), (e), and (f) show how dissimilarity changes in the different scenarios of correlation between temperature and salinity optimum diversity depending on the mean value of the environment in the case where temperature and salinity have an equal effect on species’ growth rate.

 Divergence also increased with increasing diversity of species’ temperature optimum, but the highest values were consistently found for communities exposed to temperature and salinity fluctuating around intermediate mean values.
 The only exception to this consistent trend was represented by communities having fixed intermediated diversity in species’ responses to salinity and increasing to temperature when salinity and temperature had an equal effect on species’ growth rate.
-Those communities showed always higher response diversity when exposed to temperature and salinity fluctuating around low mean values.
+Those communities showed always higher response diversity when exposed to temperature and salinity fluctuating around low mean values (Fig. 14d).

 The scenario where species had low diversity in optimum position for both temperature and salinity showed the lowest divergence values (Fig 14b and e), independently of the mean value of the environmental variables, and independently of whether temperature was the dominant environmental driver or whether temperature and salinity had an equal effect.